Skip to content

 Type 2 diabetes is a chronic condition characterized by hyperglycemia (high blood sugar), insulin resistance, and dysfunctional insulin secretion.
 Controlling blood sugar is one of the key ways to manage type 2 diabetes.
 Vitamin K may support blood sugar regulation by improving insulin sensitivity.
 (8) Long-term high intake of vitamin K is also associated with a lower risk for developing type 2 diabetes.
 (3)(12)

-Nutrition is one of the key ways to support bone health, and several studies show that vitamin C, vitamin D, and vitamin K are important nutrients for optimal bone health.
+Nutrition is one of the key ways to support bone health, and several studies show that vitamin C, vitamin D, and vitamin K are important nutrients for optimal bone health and bone mineral density.
 Vitamin K2 regulates bone remodeling and strength, reducing the risk of developing a bone fracture in individuals above the age of 50.
 (7) Low vitamin K intake and low plasma levels of vitamin K are associated with a high risk of bone fractures.
-Future investigations regarding proper dosages and forms of vitamin K are necessary to fully understand its role in bone support.
+Future investigations regarding proper dosages and forms of vitamin K are necessary to fully understand its role in bone health.
 (6)

 Sources of vitamin K